RemarkableIO/Publinks/README.md

 Publinks can be used anywhere, but I like to use them on ViewModels to be able to tell Views when to update:

-Our `viewModel` holds the publink, to which our table view cell will subscribe.
-Our `viewModel` holds a reference to the `model`.
-Once this model has been set, we want to format data and publish the `viewModel` to publink subscribers.
+Our `ViewModel` holds the publink to `MyTableViewCell cell will subscribe.
+Our `ViewModel` holds a reference to the `Model`.
+Once this model has been set, we want to format data and publish the `ViewModel` to publink subscribers.
 ```
 class ViewModel {
   var publink = Publink()